Globe Works: History and architecture

 As well as producing cutlery, scissors and silverware, Thomas Bishop was granted his own assay mark in 1830 to produce Old Sheffield Plate (copper coated with silver by fusion).
 From 1840–1860 nickel silver gradually superseded the use of copper, and articles were produced by the aid of both processes; though the bodies of the larger pieces continued to be constructed of fused plated metal, the other parts were subjected to the process of electro deposition.
 "Guide to Marks of Origin on British and Irish Silver Plate from Mid 16th Century to the year 1950 and Old Sheffield Plate Makers' Marks 1743 - 1860" compiled by Frederick Bradbury F.S.A.(1950).
 This was done within the Globe Works premises.
 The business was eventually transferred to his son George Bishop and became George Bishop and Sons.
 The 1939–45 war intervened, George Bishop retired and when his sons returned from war duties and rejoined the firm it was called Sanders and Bowers, Globe Works, and along with silverware, produced "Friar Edge" knives to complement the forks and spoons which were sold in sets of six or canteens.
 The firm was then run by George Bishop's sons—Cyril Bishop and Ron Bishop, along with Albert Sanders and Ron Sanders.
 Ron Bishop eventually left and one of the Sanders died.
 By this time a large percentage of contracts were exported to Australia and US.
 The firm continued until 30 June 1976 when Cyril Bishop died.
-At this time it was under negotiation to be compulsory purchased by Sheffield City Council.
+At this time it was under negotiation to be compulsorily purchased by Sheffield City Council.
 Arthur Price of Birmingham bought the patent to "Friar Edge" knives.